-Hip dysplasia in Dalmatians is a genetic disease that primarily affects large and giant breeds of dogs like the Dalmatian but can also affect medium-sized breeds and occasionally small breeds.
+Hip dysplasia is a genetic disease that primarily affects large and giant breeds of dogs but can also affect medium-sized breeds, and some small breeds.
 It is primarily a disease of purebreds, although it can also occur in mixed breeds.

-Hip dysplasia is linked to abnormal joint structure and a laxity of the muscles, connective tissue, and ligaments that would normally support the dog’s hip joints.
+Dogs who develop hip dysplasia suffer from an abnormal joint structure and a laxity of the muscles, connective tissue, and ligaments that would normally support the dog’s hip joints.
 As the disease progresses, the articular surfaces of the two bones lose contact with each other.
 This separation of the two bones within the joint causes a drastic change in the size and shape of the articular surfaces.

 The symptoms of hip dysplasia cause afflicted dogs to walk or run with an altered gait, similar to a bunny-hop.
 They begin to resist any movement that requires full extension or flexion of the rear legs.
 They will experience stiffness and pain in their rear legs after exercising and on first rising in the morning.
 Climbing stairs becomes difficult if not impossible.
 Some dogs will limp and are less willing to participate in normal daily activities, including walks they formerly enjoyed.

 Because hip dysplasia is primarily an inherited condition, there are no products that can prevent its development.
-Through proper diet, exercise, and a daily regimen of Winston’s Joint System, you can slow, and sometimes halt, the progression of these degenerative joint diseases while providing your dog with relief from its pain.
+Through proper diet, exercise, and a supplement such as Winston’s Joint System, you can slow, and sometimes halt, the progression of these degenerative joint diseases while providing your dog with relief from its pain.
 Winston’s provides many of the raw materials essential for the synthesis of the joint-lubricating synovial fluid as well as the repair of articular cartilage and connective tissue.

 - Dogs who are prone to develop hip dysplasia include the following: